AdobeDocs/express-add-ons-docs/src/pages/references/addonsdk/instance-manifest.md

 # AddOnSdk.instance.manifest
-The `manifest` object provides access to the add-on` manifest.json` file entries.
-See the [Manifest Schema Reference](../manifest/) for an extensive description of the full set of keys and value pairs available.
+The `manifest` object provides access to the `manifest.json` file entries of the add-on.

 ## Type
-`Record`
+`object` (specific type `Record`)

+Please see the [Manifest Schema Reference](../manifest/) for the whole list of properties and types that can be specified in the `manifest.json` for your add-on.

+## Usage
+Below is an example of using the `manifest` object, along with the expected output.

 <CodeBlock slots="heading, code" repeat="2" languages="JavaScript" />